kaalam/kpipe/README.md

     * `.output()` **one** file the script generates.
 Can be `None` if the method is just a definition of properties or functions.
     * `.build()` the method to be run to generate the output.
     * `<anything else>` is okay.
 Scripts can import from other scripts.
 Just bear in mind `kpipe` is not aware.
+  * For specific details, check the scripts in `example/scripts/`.

 ### Usage: